-The deepest and most intimate component in your marriage is uniquely spiritual.
-While many couples can disconnect in different ways, there is one that is nonnegotiable if you intend to love like Christ and His church (Ephesians 5:25-33).
-That missing component is an intimate “three-person” dynamic between the husband, wife, and God.
-I’m not necessarily talking about praying together, going to church, reading the Bible, or other “churchy” things.
-It would be best if you were doing these things, but some spouses respond to this spiritual disconnect by saying,
+One of the more common complaints I hear from spouses is when one of the partners in the marriage talks about being alone in their marriage.
+These lonely spouses perceive a seemingly invisible barrier between each other.
+It’s a communication breakdown they cannot change because the deepest and most intimate component of marriage communication is uniquely spiritual.
+While couples can relate in many ways, there is one way that is non-negotiable if you intend to engage each other like Christ and His church (Ephesians 5:25-33).
+That spiritual component is an intimate three-person dynamic between the husband, wife, and God.
+I’m not necessarily talking about praying together, going to church, reading the Bible, or doing other churchy things—all vital aspects of a sound relationship.
+I’m speaking of in-depth and comprehensive spiritual communication.
+Some spouses respond to this spiritual disconnect by saying,

-We talk about God, pray together, and talk about church.
-Shoot, we go to church.
-Our kids are involved in the ministries of the church; we are active churchgoers.
+We talk about God, pray together, and go to church.
+Our kids are involved in the church’s ministries, and we are active churchgoers.
 I attend the weekly men’s meeting, and my wife leads her Bible study.
 It’s not that we don’t love God or each other.

-If you hope to not be alone in your marriage, you must work through these communication killers.
+If you hope to avoid being alone in your marriage, you must work through these communication killers.
 Identify what is hindering you from having this kind of relationship with your spouse.
-Begin a process of change so you can successfully remove anything that is disrupting your conjugal community.
+Consider the three hindrances I suggested or identify other sources for what’s impeding your biblical koinonia.
+Begin a process of change so you can successfully remove anything disrupting your conjugal community.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.